 What are FODMAPs and how do they affect the digestive tract?

-All these FODMAPs are processed in our small intestine.
-Nevertheless, the small intestine is not able to consume all types of carbohydrates.
-It just cannot offer all nutrients to the body.
-The reasons for this fact are of different nature.
+Technically, all of these carbohydrates should be processed in the small intestine, and many people consume high FODMAP foods without any issues.
+Nevertheless, the small intestine is not always able to consume all types of carbohydrates and offer their nutrients to the body.

 Change of diet in case of intolerances